mesepith/duo-lingo-words/README.md

 We welcome contributions!
 Please feel free to submit issues, feature requests, or pull requests.

-## 📜 License

-This project is open source and available under the MIT License.

----

 **Made with ❤️ for language learners worldwide**